Together we can grow generations of equals.

 Stereotyping means making assumptions about children because of their gender.

 All we are saying is let children be children.
-Let them be individuals and experience life as they wish, not box them in with pre-conceived ideas.
+Let them be individuals and experience life as they wish, not box them in with pre-conceived ideas, and support all parents with resources and information we can drive real change.

 Stereotyping starts from birth.
 Blue baby clothes for a boy, pink for a girl.